 But you know what?
 These early newborn days pass really quickly so please don’t miss out on getting in the photo because you don’t feel like your old self.
 You aren’t – you’re a parent now!
 And that means having a good read of this post and remembering that your kid(s) will adore you no matter how knackered you look.
 And your family will thank you later for existing in photos with them.

 I’m here, giving you permission to cut yourself some slack.
 Days after you’ve given birth or adopted are both amazing and a total whirlwind.
 Don’t pile self-expectations of size 10 jeans or a Good Housekeeping style interior onto your to do list!

 Is there actually anything as sweet as the little faces they pull and the baby yawns?
 I don’t do baby in bucket type styled newborn photography (but can recommend great people that do for you).
 What I focus on is all the little moments in their early days for you.
 It’s a really chilled out type of session because it is just capturing things as they are at the moment you are in.
 Plus, if the baby nods off then no harm done because they look equally cute sleeping!
 If you’re worried about the tidiness levels of your house have a read of this post about why I think your home is always the perfect photoshoot location, no matter the state it’s in!

 Plus, extra bonus, I absolutely adore babies.
 So please, have 10 minutes hands free and to yourself on me (go on, jump in the shower!) while I cuddle with your little bundle of joy!

-If you’re on the fence about having a newborn photoshoot, get in touch and I’d love to chat through any other worries you might have.
+If you’re on the fence about having a newborn photoshoot, possibly you have the same questions as a lot of other people.
+If not, book a call on the link at the bottom of this page and I’d love to chat through any other worries you might have.